 Water is a finite resource.
 We cannot make more of it.
 The same water on earth today is the same… Read more Recycling Water for Groundwater Use and Drinking Water

-First built in 1949 to provide water to Community Hospital of San Bernardino, the Perris Hill Reservoir serves as drinking… Read more Hidden in a Hill – Perris Hill Reservoir
+First built in 1949 to provide water to St. Bernadine Medical Center, the Perris Hill Reservoir serves as drinking water… Read more Hidden in a Hill – Perris Hill Reservoir

 California’s most recent drought made the state face some challenging questions regarding the obstacles to ensure water quality and deliverance… Read more Is the California drought really over?

 The Inland Empire Brine Line is an integral part in the protection of drinking water resources within the Santa Ana… Read more Inland Empire Brine Line

 Our region has a rich history in farming and agriculture.
 The agriculture and farming industry continues to strive, providing food,… Read more Minimizing Agricultural and Farming Run-off into Local Watersheds

 Desalination or the process of “desalting” removes minerals and salts from either ocean water or “brackish” water.
 The term “brackish”… Read more Brackish Water Desalination

 Early settlements and towns were always built near a source of water.
 Without water humans cannot live.
 Accordingly, the California… Read more History of Drinking Water